benc-uk/kube-workshop/11-cicd-actions/readme.md

 > off starting [here](https://docs.github.com/en/actions/learn-github-actions) or
 > [here](https://docs.microsoft.com/en-us/learn/paths/automate-workflow-github-actions/?source=learn).

-🔥 THIS CONTENT IS NOT FINISHED 🔥

-## 🔰 Get Started with GitHub Actions
+## 🚩 Get Started with GitHub Actions

 We'll use a fork of this repo in order to set things up, but in principle you could also start with an new/empty repo on GitHub.